soumithgoli6/rfm-customer-segmentation/README.md

 ---

+## Customer Action Mapping

+Each customer segment is paired with a recommended business action and an ROI intuition, translating analytical insights into deployable strategies.

+This makes the segmentation directly usable for marketing, retention, and revenue optimization teams.

+---

 ## Methodology
 RFM segmentation was chosen for its interpretability and robustness.
 Quartile-based scoring ensures consistent customer comparison and reduces sensitivity to extreme values.